robkremer/Tygra/README.md

 shape, aspect ratio, and minimum size as well as thier properties such the tranitive, symetric, and reflexive properties or relations.

+![Screenshot of a tygra file window (displaying some info about tygra iteself)] (images/sampleModel.png)

+![Screenshot of a tygra view window (displaying a view of the above model))

 The type of a node or relation is specified by drawing an *ISA* relation from the subsumed node or relation to the subsuming node or relation (where the subsumming node or relation must have the